kcf-jackson/webr-animate/readme.md

     attach(device)
     ```

-    **Note that the `device` and the `io` variables are reserved**, so please do not write to them (though feel free to inspect them).
+    **Remember that the `device` and `io` variables are reserved**, so please do not write to them.

 3. Only keyframes animation is supported at the moment; frame-by-frame animation is not.

     <!-- To my knowledge, there isn't a way to make a JavaScript call that accesses the global scope from the R code (as the code execution runs on the worker thread[Note 1]), and also it seems the JavaScript side cannot access the [binded variable](https://docs.r-wasm.org/webr/latest/convert-js-to-r.html#binding-objects-to-an-r-environment) while R is executing, so the data are locked until the end of the R execution.
 If anyone knows how to do any of the above, please open an issue and let me know.
 Thank you.